-Ajax Materials Corporation Air Pollutant Emission Test Report July 21, 2016 Page 7
+Ajax Materials Corporation Air Pollutant Emission Test Report August 8, 2018 Page 7

-Prior to performing the initial velocity traverse, and periodically throughout the test program, the S-type Pitot tube and manometer lines were leak-checked at the test site.
+Prior to performing the initial velocity traverse, the S-type Pitot tube and manometer lines were leak-checked at the test site.
 These checks were made by blowing into the impact opening of the Pitot tube until 3 or more inches of water were recorded on the manometer, then capping the impact opening and holding it closed for 15 seconds to ensure that it was leak free.
 The static pressure side of the Pitot tube was leak-checked using the same procedure.